-2019 ANNUAL MEETING OF STOCKHOLDERS APRIL 24, 2019 9:00 A.M.
-RESERVATION REQUEST FORM

-RESERVATION REQUEST FORM

-If you wish to attend the 2019 Annual Meeting of Stockholders (the "Annual Meeting") Baltimore, MD 21202) please complete the following information and return to James Corporation, 864 Spring Street NW, Atlanta, GA 30308-1007.
-Please note that no member offices. es M. Bedore, Executive Vice President, General Counsel and Secretary, NCR

-Your name and address:

-Number of shares of NCR common stock you hold (if applicable): Number of shares of NCR Series A Convertible Preferred Stock you hold (if applicable):

-Please note that if you hold your shares through a bank, broker or other nominee (i.e., in as well as by mail.
-You should follow the instructions you receive from your bank, broker you must obtain a proxy executed in your favor from your bank, broker or nominee to be registered in your name, identify the name of the registered stockholder below and included the properties of the registered stockholder below and included the properties of the registered stockholder below and included the properties of the registered stockholder below and included the properties of the registered stockholder below and included the properties of the registered stockholder below and included the properties of the registered stockholder below and included the properties of the registered stockholder below and included the properties of the registered stockholder below and included the properties of the registered stockholder below and included the properties of the registered stockholder below and included the properties of the registered stockholder below and included the properties of the registered stockholder below and included the properties of the registered stockholder below and included the properties of the registered stockholder below and included the properties of the registered stockholder below and included the properties of the registered stockholder below and included the properties of the registered stockholder below and included the properties of the registered stockholder below and included the properties of the registered stockholder below and the properties of the registered stockholder below and the properties of the registered stockholder below and the registered stockholder below and the properties of the registered stockholder below and the registered sto or other nominee to vote these shares.
-Also, if you hold your shares in street name, be able to vote via the Annual Meeting webcast.
+Detach Here 2019 ANNUAL MEETING OF STOCKHOLDERS APRIL 24, 2019 9:00 A.M.
+RESERVATION REQUEST FORM If you wish to attend the 2019 Annual Meeting of Stockholders (the "Annual Meeting") webcast at the off Baltimore, MD 21202) please complete the following information and return to James M. Bedore, Ex Corporation, 864 Spring Street NW, Atlanta, GA 30308-1007.
+Please note that no members of management offices. recutive Vice President, General Counsel and Secretary, NCR Your name and address: Number of shares of NCR common stock you hold (if applicable): Number of shares of NCR Series A Convertible Preferred Stock you hold (if applicable): Please note that if you hold your shares through a bank, broker or other nominee (i.e., in street name), you as well as by mail.
+You should follow the instructions you receive from your bank, broker or other nominee to you must obtain a proxy executed in your favor from your bank, broker or nominee to be able to vote via registered in your name, identify the name of the registered stockholder below and include evidence that you to vote these shares.
+Also, if you hold your shares in street name, I the Annual Meeting webcast.
 If the shares listed above are not

-Record stockholder:
+THIS IS NOT A PROXY CARD

-name of your bank, broker, or other nominee)
+(name of your bank, broker, or other nominee)

-THIS IS NOT A P ROXY CARD